 - Fee percentage discussed during your free consultation

-You remain responsible for case costs, which may include filing fees, expert witnesses, and document production expenses.
+You remain responsible for case costs separate from attorney fees.
 We discuss cost arrangements during your initial consultation and can address any concerns about the financial aspects of pursuing your claim.

 Frequently Asked Questions